WalletConnect/walletconnect-docs/docs/swift/push/dapp-usage.md

 ### Send a push message to a wallet

-After push subscription is established, you are able to send a PN to a wallet on a push subscription topic.
+Once a push subscription is established, you can then send a push notification to a wallet on the designated push subscription topic.

 ```swift
 try await Push.dapp.notify(topic: String, message: PushMessage)